openssl/tools/HOWTO-make-a-release.md

 *Do* send the auto-generated commits to the reviewer and await their approval.

-*Do not push* changes to the main source repo at this stage.
+*Do not push* changes to the source repo at this stage.
-(the main source repo being `git@github.openssl.org:openssl/openssl.git`)
+(the source repo being on of `git@github.openssl.org:openssl/openssl.git` or `git@github.openssl.org:openssl/premium.git`)

 ## Generate the tarball and announcement text